 In the case that a physical manipulation or a physical probing attack is detected, the processing of the TOE is immediately stopped and the TOE enters a secure state called security reset.

-The covered security functional requirements are FPT_FLS.1, FPT_PHP.3 and FPT_TST.2.
+By release of a security reset all logic and memory of the coprocessors (SCP and Crypto) immediately reset with their respectful reset values.
+The stored keys are overwritten with the default reset values and memory data structures are overwritten with random values.
+The covered security functional requirements are FCS_CKM.4, FPT_FLS.1, FPT_PHP.3 and FPT_TST.2.

 As physical effects or manipulative attacks may also address the program flow of the user software, dedicated countermeasures are implemented.
-These features allow the user to check the correct processing his software.
+These features allow the user to check the correct processing of the user software.
 By this induced errors are discovered.
 More information is given in the confidential Security Target [10].